handkrchief/smartdecks/README.md

 - `frontend/`: A browser-based interface for interacting with the flashcard system
 - `a3.html`: A web page for API documentation of usable routes

----
+## License

-*This project is intended for academic use only and is not configured for public deployment or reuse.*
+This project is for academic and demonstration purposes only.
+It is not licensed for reuse or distribution.